josiahuma/villaide/README.md

 # villaide
 Repository for Villaide.com

-An Online Community for prayer and counseling
+An online community for prayer and counseling

 Villaide is a counseling and interactive prayer platform made up of non-denominational online community of believers devoted to helping one another through prayer and counseling for various life challenging areas.